antxhan/playlist-manager/README.md

 - Jod:
   Music player
 - Kevin:
-  CRUD implementation, animations, view transitions
+  CRUD implementation, animations, view transitions, responsiveness

 ## Known bugs

 - Website may be blocked if you have an ad-blocker
 - 2 hours after signing in there will be a 401, however after refreshing it will be handled.
 - User shouldn’t have the option to edit other users playlists